Barry Kerzin: Career

 In 2014, Kerzin founded the Altruism in Medicine Institute (AIMI) in the US.
-One of the articles written on him is The Dalai Lama's Doctor has a Message for Pittsburgh, and during his November 2019 visit, Holiday Thoughts From The Dalai Lama's Physician.
-In 2019, Kerzin led the 2-day program Developing Altruistic Algorithms Based on Buddhist Philosophy for Artificial Intelligence, held at DeepMind (an Alphabet Group company) in London, UK.
-In 2020, he published the comment Beyond Empathy to Compassion in response to an article by George Gubernikoff, entitled Empathy Revisited (JAMA).

 He participated in a 2011 weeklong workshop organized by scientists at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, exploring the role that compassion training has in changing human behavior and emotions.
 The workshop led to a documentary film and a multimedia book to which Kerzin contributed two chapters.

-He had a visiting professorship at the Central University of Tibetan Studies, Varanasi, India in 2006.
+Kerzin had a visiting professorship at the Central University of Tibetan Studies, Varanasi, India in 2006.
 At the University of Hong Kong he was appointed 'Visiting Professor of Medicine' for 2014 and 2015 and was made an Honorary Professor at the university's Centre of Buddhist Studies in March 2015.
 Kerzin is a fellow of the Mind & Life Institute, which was initiated in 1985 to foster a dialogue between Buddhist scholars and Western scientists.

-On the occasion of the Altruism in Medicine Institute's (AIMI) moving its headquarters to Pittsburgh, PA, Dr. Kerzin received a Proclamation from the Mayor of Pittsburgh, Mr. William Peduto, honouring Dr. Kerzin and AIMI's work as well as declaring Nov 19, 2021 as "Altruism in Medicine Institute Day" in Pittsburgh.
-AIMI, under the leadership of Dr. Kerzin, has been actively involved in building a strong community engagement focus with the Pittsburgh Police Department, initiated by Mayor William Peduto, since 2018.
+When the Altruism in Medicine Institute's (AIMI) moved its headquarters to Pittsburgh, Kerzin received a Proclamation from the Mayor of Pittsburgh, William Peduto, honouring Kerzin and AIMI's work as well as declaring November 19, 2021 as "Altruism in Medicine Institute Day" in Pittsburgh.

-Altruism in Medicine Institute, under the auspices of Dr. Kerzin, is currently working on a compassion app for medical professionals.